moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/hardhat.md

 require('@nomicfoundation/hardhat-ethers');

 // 2.
-Add your private key that is funded with tokens of your ContainerChain const privateKey = 'INSERT_PRIVATE_KEY';
+Add your private key that is funded with tokens of your ContainerChain
+// This is for example purposes only - **never store your private keys in a JavaScript file** const privateKey = 'INSERT_PRIVATE_KEY';

 module.exports = {